matrup01/data_import_modules/docu/docu.md

 	timecorr (int,optional) ...
 Takes an int and corrects popstime by it, default-23 relobj(Pops,optional) ...
-Takes a Pops object and displays all data as relative to the mean of it (see 1.22) deviate(bool,optional) ... decides if values should be expressed as relatives to mean, default-False layout (dict,optional) ... decides which columns from the csv should be taken as input, default-desktopmode (see Lookuptable below)
+Takes a Pops object and displays all data as relative to the mean of it (see 1.22) deviate(bool,optional) ... decides if values should be expressed as relatives to mean, default-False layout (dict or str,optional) ... decides which columns from the csv should be taken as input.
+You can use one of the provided ones (see lookuptable) by entering a str or use a custom one by entering a dict, default - "FlyingFlo2.0"
         Layout-Lookuptable:
             desktopmode ... {"bins" : [pbin for pbin in range(33,49)],
                             "ydata" : "NULL",